-A medication calculation exam is given in each nursing course each semester before the start of clinical assignments and beginning in Fundamentals of Nursing.
+A medication calculation exam is given in each nursing course each semester before the start of clinical assignments and beginning in Foundations of Nursing.
 A score of ninety (90%) is required to pass the tests.
-Use of university-issued calculators only is permitted on these clinical qualifying exams.
+Use of university-issued calculators only is permitted.

-Students who score less than 90% on the exam are required to take another medication calculation exam within one week OR following the time-line established by the instructor.
+Students who score less than 90% on the exam are required to take another medication calculation exam within one week OR following the timeline established by the instructor.